Lyminge: Archaeology

 There was a major archaeological find in October 2012 when the foundations of an Anglo-Saxon feasting hall were excavated on the village green by a team from the University of Reading, led by Gabor Thomas, working with local archaeologists and villagers and funded by the Arts and Humanities Research Council.
-Guided by a ground-penetrating radar survey the hall was identified as measuring 21 metres by 8.5 metres and would have been large enough to hold at least 60 people.
-A decorated and gilded horse harness, broken in antiquity, was found in the foundations together with pieces of jewellery, bone combs and a well-preserved manicure set – three little bronze rods, probably for cleaning fingernails or ears, strung on to a piece of wire.
-The site also yielded quantities of glass, some evidently scavenged from nearby Roman sites and melted down to make glass bead jewellery.
+Guided by a ground-penetrating radar survey the hall was identified as measuring 21 metres by 8.5 metres (71 × 28 feet) and would have been large enough to hold at least 60 people.
+A decorated and gilded horse harness, broken in antiquity, was found in the foundations together with pieces of jewellery, bone combs and a well-preserved manicure set: three little bronze rods, probably for cleaning fingernails or ears, strung on a piece of wire.
+The site also yielded quantities of glass, some evidently scavenged from nearby Roman sites and melted down to make glass-bead jewellery.

 Sport

-Lyminge is home to Sibton Park Cricket Club who play in Division 1 of the Kent Cricket League and have an active Junior Section which caters for boys and girls from a wide area in and around Lyminge.
+Lyminge is home to Sibton Park Cricket Club, which plays in Division 1 of the Kent Cricket League and has an active Junior Section for boys and girls from a wide area in and around Lyminge.

-Transportation
+Transport

-The Elham Valley Railway ran from Canterbury to Folkestone through the village from 1887 until eventually closing in 1947.
+The Elham Valley Railway ran from Canterbury to Folkestone through the village from 1887 until closing in 1947.
 The station building exists today as the library, situated in The Sidings, off Station Road.